Vibrant Lemon Polenta Cake is a delicious, elegant, gluten-free dessert. Simple and refined. The perfect way to end a meal.

 - The truth is, polenta is actually a dish made of boiled cornmeal.
 In the south, it can be referred to as grits.

-- Besides the boiled version, you can serve it grilled or baked in both savoury and sweet recipes.
+- Besides the boiled version, you can serve it grilled or baked in both savory and sweet recipes.
 Polenta fries are always a hit.

 - Polenta is cooked in salted water, similar to oatmeal and rice.